isblab/micos/README.md

 The AF3 input JSON files are stored in `inputs/data/AF3` for homo-oligomers, hetero-oligomers, and higher-order oliogmers.
 The AF3 output, confident rigid bodies, and interacting patches are deposited in [Zenodo](https://doi.org/10.5281/zenodo.18383758).

-3. Crosslinks from all the paralogs (mouse, yeast) were mapped to human using the scripts in `inputs/preprocessing/crosslinks_biochemical/scripts` directory and refer to [documentation](inputs/preprocessing/crosslinks_biochemical/README.md).
+3. Crosslinks from all the paralogs (mouse, yeast) were mapped to human proteins using the scripts in `inputs/preprocessing/crosslinks_biochemical/scripts` directory.
+See [details](inputs/preprocessing/crosslinks_biochemical/README.md).